Winter Weather Advisory from FRI 2:00 PM EST until SAT 1:00 AM EST

 and Broome counties.

-* WHEN…A mix of snow, sleet and rain will develop late in the
+* WHEN…A mix of snow, sleet and rain will develop late this

 PRECAUTIONARY/PREPAREDNESS ACTIONS…